AmineElkhalidy/ESTSB/README.md

 ### And there you go, the theme installation is complete!

+## Note
+You can access to our website directly by entering in the address bar using the following URL : estsb.ml

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.